cbeauhilton/beauhilton.com/posts/geocheatcode.md

 before sending them to Google/OSM.
-This trick is good for going leisurely, but automatically, through a list of things you scraped from somewhere.
+This trick is good for going leisurely, but automatically, through a pre-made list of things.

 Also, if you try to map too many things too quickly, Google will shut you out after a little while.